-Dr. Olson is certified in Veterinary Acupuncture, Veterinary Tui-Na, Canine Rehabilitation Therapy, and Veterinary Food Therapy.
-Her areas of professional interest include Traditional Chinese Veterinary medicine, rehabilitation, and geriatric medicine.
+Dr. Olson is certified in Veterinary Acupuncture, Chinese Herbal Medicine, Veterinary Tui-Na and Canine Rehabilitation Therapy.
+Her areas of professional interest include Traditional Chinese Veterinary Medicine, rehabilitation, and geriatric medicine.

-Originally from Indian Rocks Beach, she grew up in Belleair Beach and currently resides there with her husband, Nick, and son, Caleb.
+Originally from Indian Rocks Beach, she grew up in Belleair Beach and currently resides in Clearwater with her husband, Nick, son, Caleb, and daughter, Audrey.
 Dr. Olson also cares for her two dogs, two cats, and a horse.
 A fun fact about Dr. Olson is that veterinary medicine runs in her family, as she is one of four veterinarians in her immediate family!

 Dr. Cuypers received her Doctor of Veterinary Medicine degree from the University of Florida in 1992.
 After two years in general practice, she completed a residency in Internal Medicine at Louisiana State University.
 She is a diplomate of the American College of Veterinary Internal Medicine and has been in private referral practice since 1997.